thierrymoudiki/thierrymoudiki.github.io/_posts/2023-10-29-MTS-LazyPredict.md

 Last week, I talked about an AutoML method for regression and classification implemented in Python package `nnetsauce`.
 This week, my post is about the same AutoML method, applied this time to multivariate time series (MTS) forecasting.

-In the examples below, keep in mind that VAR (Vector Autoregression) and VECM (Vector Error Correction Model) forecasting models aren't thoroughly trained here. `nnetsauce.MTS` isn't really tuned either; this is just a demo.
+In the examples below, keep in mind that VAR (Vector Autoregression) and VECM (Vector Error Correction Model) forecasting models aren't thoroughly trained. `nnetsauce.MTS` isn't really tuned either; this is just a demo.
 To finish, a probabilistic error metric (instead of the Root Mean Squared Error, RMSE) is better suited for models capturing forecasting uncertainty.

 **Contents**